MLaaS-idfCts/mlops-trainning-for-rookies/05-jupyter/05-jupyter.md

 # Jupyter

-Shall you aim for the moon but you were too drank, jupyter has enough (also enough resources, and you know, that sweet ml blockchain GPUs..)<br>

 ### TODO:
 1. ###### jupyter notebook
     1. Read the first paragraph (JupyterLab 1.0...) in [this site](https://jupyter.org/index.html) and try jupyterlab.